Joeyh021/mentea/README.md

 - `pytest` is a testing tool used to handle unit and integration tests
   - Run `pytest` to make sure any changes you made haven't broken anything
 - `pylint` is a linter used to catch common issues in python code.
+  - This will throw some false positives but is useful to catch common errors and point out things that are typically easily missed
 - CI is currently gated on `mypy`, `black`, and `pytest` all passing.
 If any of these throw errors, you won't be able to merge code into the repo
+  - Just because it isn't also gated on `pylint` doesn't mean you shouldn't check code with it, as it also makes life easier for the person reviewing your code

 ## Best Practices